SanchoBlaze/blazeislebot/README.md

 - **Utility commands**: 8ball, dadjoke, gif, server info, avatar, and help
 - **Role-based permissions** for moderation commands
 - Modular command structure for easy extension
+- **Interactive paginator UI** for `/shop`, `/sell`, and `/use` commands: One item per page, navigation arrows, filter dropdown, action button, and emoji thumbnails for a modern, user-friendly experience.
+- **Improved error handling and global interaction logic** for all interactive commands: No more failed interactions or double reply errors.
+- **Scratch Card item**: A consumable with gambling logic—win coins or a random item, with the reward's emoji shown as the embed thumbnail.
+- **Profit margin logic for item pricing**: All shop items are priced so users always make a profit when using or selling them.
+- **Admin command stability**: All admin commands now handle Discord interactions robustly, preventing double reply errors.

 ## Getting Started